 As the temperature today topped 24℃, it seemed like a good idea to start planting potatoes and that is exactly what I did; two rows of Wilja (2nd earlies) are now snug underground, wrapped in a nice blanket of garden compost and soil.

-Sarah had a very busy day, first she painted the summer house and decking, then took Alice for a picnic by a lake.
+Sarah had a very busy day, first, she painted the summer house and decking, then took Alice for a picnic by a lake.
 Splendidly, Ruth got a 1st in the latest assignment of her degree course, she has also completed the final dissertation and only has the exam to sit before she becomes chartered.

 31/03/21 UK Deaths: 43.
 Harborough Infected: 117.
-Germany turns to Russia over vaccines after restricting AstraZeneca jab in under-60s.
+Germany turns to Russia over vaccines after restricting AstraZeneca jab in the under-60s.
 It is perplexing that Merkel would rather trust the Sputnik V vaccine, manufactured in a country that is ‘liberal with the truth’, and particularly when associated with science and chemicals (i.e. Novichok as an example).
-Why does she mistrust a vaccine from Europe who strive to be transparent with all of the data?
+Why does she mistrust a vaccine from Europe that strive to be transparent with all of the data?

-On the hottest day so far of the year another couple of rows of potatoes went in.
+On the hottest day so far of the year, another couple of rows of potatoes went in.
 Sue joined a ramble with a newly formed Wednesday afternoon walking group.
-Bridget also accompanied them on what turned out to be a short 3 mile amble along the newly laid Adam’s Mile path, taking in the Judith Stone on their return to Harborough.
+Bridget also accompanied them on what turned out to be a short 3-mile amble along the newly laid Adam’s Mile path, taking in the Judith Stone on their return to Harborough.

 While Sue was walking I planted strawberries in the planter then decided to set up one of the garden sunshades before dragging out the garden chairs from their winter hibernation in the shed and placing them around the patio table.
-Bring on the guests, six at a time please.
+Bring on the guests, six at a time, please.